OfficeDev/outlook-dev-docs/docs/add-ins/sideload-outlook-add-ins-for-testing.md

 The process for sideloading an add-in in Outlook in Office 365 depends upon whether you are using the new Outlook on the web or classic Outlook on the web.

-> [!NOTE]
-> If your organization has included its logo in the toolbar, you might see something slightly different than shown in the following images.

 - If your mailbox toolbar looks like the following image, see [Sideload an add-in in the new Outlook on the web](#sideload-an-add-in-in-the-new-outlook-on-the-web).

     ![partial screenshot of the new Outlook on the web toolbar](images/outlook-on-the-web-new-toolbar.png)